-Changing Vehicle Class Can Be Tough
+Why Changing Commercial Vehicle Truck Class Can Be Tough

-"It is sometimes easier to up-rate than to de-rate a vehicle because the requirements may be lower," said Chew.
+"It is sometimes easier to up-rate than to de-rate a truck because the requirements may be lower," said Chew.
 "We've had occasions where we could meet certain safety standards with a vehicle at 10,000 lbs., rather than at 10,500 lbs., because once you drop it down that extra 500 lbs., your stopping distance improves.
 The vehicle weighs less, but the standard itself may be such that you can't meet it without major brake changes."

 "Sometimes upfitters will re-rate a vehicle, but when they do that, they're on their own as far as vehicle sign-off and certification is concerned.
-Most of our fleet customers want the vehicle to be VINed and certified by Ford to meet the safety standards that apply to the chassis when it leaves our plant.
-The Federal Motor Carrier Safety Administration (FMCSA) has a Web site that covers all the requirements."
-(Visit www.fmcsa.dot.gov.)
+Most of our fleet customers want the vehicle to be Vehicle Identification Numbered (VINed) and certified by Ford to meet the safety standards that apply to the chassis when it leaves our plant.
+The Federal Motor Carrier Safety Administration (FMCSA) has a Web site that covers all the requirements," Chew added.

-In addition, the fourth position character in the VIN specifies the weight class of the vehicle.
+In addition, the fourth position character in the VIN specifies the weight class of the truck.
 The VSO recode process makes sure the numbers on the VIN plate and paperwork match the actual vehicle.

-When a customer wants a de-rate or an increase, he or she must go to the dealer, who submits a VSO inquiry, a formal process in which the dealer submits the request to Ford.
+When a customer wants a de rate or an increase, he or she must go to the dealer, who submits a VSO inquiry, a formal process in which the dealer submits the request to Ford.
 Beattie and Chew determine the request's feasibility and then process it.
 Re-rating happens, but it is not easy.